 The operators can now learn how to operate every piece of equipment their company owned.

 This video shows you how we developed this app:

-Heavy equipment operators were forgetting how to use the equipment that they were not using on a daily basis.
+Heavy equipment operators were forgetting how to use the equipment they were not using daily.
 These workers were also having trouble remembering every bit of safety training that came along with their piece of equipment.

-A set of mobile apps created for the workers could help solve their problems on a regular basis.
+A set of mobile apps created for the workers could help solve their problems regularly.

-With the addition of these apps, workers operating heavy equipment had to review and mark a mobile checklist of safety and operating features based on their role before starting work each day.
+With the addition of these apps, workers operating heavy equipment had to review and mark a free checklist of safety and operating features based on their role before starting work each day.

-Additionally, before a worker is allowed to operate a piece of equipment that is new to them, they had to review an interactive simulation of that piece of equipment.
+Before a worker is allowed to operate a piece of equipment new to them, they had to review an interactive simulation of that piece of equipment.